GDRomaine/business_sql_queries/README.md

 The motivation behind the project is to showcase my ability to make complex SQL queries and answer typical business intelligence questions.

+Note: throughout the project, I write with plural subject pronouns as opposed to singular subject pronouns (e.g. "We have" vs. "I have").
+Please do not make the mistake of assuming a team of people were behind this project.
+I worked on this project alone.
+I simply prefer this writing style for data science projects as it feels more inclusive -- as if you and I are walking through the project together :)